cyl3392207/msblogs/UsingPolicy1.md

 From the standpoint of authoring, you would always want to define your policy that works against the specific condition you want, since the policy definition is a deny policy in nature.
 When you have multiple policies, all of them will be evaluated and any of them will lead to the deny effect if the condition is met.
 Therefore, you can have a general policy saying every resource must have a department tag, and every resource under Microsoft.Compute must have one additional application tag.
 Things you can’t do is a general one says every resource should have a department tag, but VMs can be exception.
 The goal is to have least interferences among policies, so that you don’t have to change existing policies when adding new ones.

-## Scenario 2: Extension of Access control
+## Scenario 2: Use Policy to enforce tighter control
 Well, having tag enforced is great.
 Another thing usually unbearable is allowing creation of arbitrary resources.
 One way to do it is through RBAC.
 You can create a role with the permission to the service whitelist.
 This is the “VM admin”, “Website Admin” you generally see and the right way to deal with this problem.
 Then what if you have the following scenarios:
 -	Resources of particular SKU are not allowed
 -	for a particular resource group with my production workloads no reboot allowed

-For scenario #1, there is no way you can do it today.
+For the first case, there is no way you can do it today.
 RBAC is not a choice since it only looks at actions.
 However, ARM is adding support in policy languages to properties in the property bag, so that you can block creation of resources of specific kinds.
 Initially, only a small subset of properties are supported.

         {